How to Spend 5 Days in Puerto Rico

 Finca el Girasol in Guánica

 Sunflowers are my absolute favorite flower!
-I was really excited to visit a sunflower farm for the first time.
+I was excited to visit a sunflower farm for the first time.
 We walked through the fields and took loads of pictures.
 The farm sold cut flowers, seeds, and other locally grown produce.
 It’s free to enter but $2 for parking.

 Pro-tip: Ahead of your visit, check their FB page or call 787-677-2141 to confirm their schedule because they will close due to rain/mud or if there aren’t enough flowers in bloom.